top of page

 Wakamiya-hachiman Shrine

 This is a Shinto shrine.
-It is known to have the grave for the lord who ruled this area during the 16th century.
+It is known to have a grave for the lord who ruled this area during the 16th century.
 An Interesting historical story is associated.

 bottom of page